threeport/user-docs/docs/concepts/extensions.md

 * When platform engineers join an organization, they have limited skill transfer from earlier work they've engaged in.
 The time-to-productivity is thus reduced.
+* Conventional platform engineering tools commonly use domain-specific languages and not general-purpose programming languages, which further silos platform engineering from collaboration with developers.

-Threeport exists to solve this problem.
+Threeport exists to solve these problems.
 It provides a framework and software development kit for building custom cloud native application platforms without starting from scratch.
 This enables collaboration between organizations on the same or similar problem sets, reduces the expense in creating such a platform,